frankjgallardo/AutoUpdatingVisualizations/README.md

 Scripting is complete, image is stored in AWS S3 bucket iex-vis at https://iex-vis.s3.amazonaws.com/bank_data.png

-#todo
-- Set up EC2 instance to periodically run script and update image.
+EC2 instance is set up to run script and update image every sunday at 7am